GBarhate16/User_Authentication/README.md

 # Build-a-User-Authentication-Web-App-With-Python-and-Django
-Build a User Authentication Web App With Python and DjangoAll the code files are placed at
+Build a User Authentication Web App With Python and DjangoAll.